Quick-Start Guide

 ...and content.

-Common examples of site sections to exclude would be headers, footers, navigation, etc.
+Common sections to exclude include headers, footers, and navigation.

-After making these changes, reindex your site and test your search again.
-If the search looks good, move on to step 3.
-If not, refine, reindex, and repeat until the search really shines!
+After making changes, reindex your site and test your search again.
+Refine, reindex, and repeat until you're satisfied, then move on to step 3.

 3. Install your new search on your site

-Now you will see some search customization options.
-Customizing the look and feel of your new search will really make it feel at home on your site.
-This guide to the Search Designer can help you navigate all the different possibilities.
+You'll see search customization options.
+Customizing the look and feel of your search will make it feel at home on your site.
+The guide to the Search Designer covers all the available options.

 <section role="search" data-ss360="true">